kstr0k/t3st/README.md

 ## Supported shells

-While the library itself only uses POSIX shell code, it can test scripts that require `bash` (or others) &mdash; the library code will work in several shells.
+While the library itself only uses POSIX shell code, it can test scripts that require `bash` (or others) &mdash; the library code works in several shells.
 Use an appropriate shebang in your `.t` file, or pass `prove` a `-e` argument.
-For example, the following has been used to test `t3st` itself (with no errors):
+The following is being used to test `t3st` itself (with no errors):

 ```
 for shell in dash bash 'busybox sh' mksh yash zsh posh